Lieutenant Colonel W. H. Hastings

 (Winnipeg Tribune, 24 Mar 1920, 1)

 William Henry Hastings was a newspaperman, crown prosecutor and barrister in Winnipeg.
-He was born in Peterborough, Canada West on 29 December 1858.
-In September 1916, he attempted to raise the 250th supported by the local Polish-Canadian community.
-The Polish language newspaper in Winnipeg, Czas, lauded the creation of a special battalion to fight “the traditional enemies of Poland” as “an historical event.”
-However, the 250th failed to reach strength and later merged with Lieutenant Colonel C. B. Keenlyside’s 249th Battalion.
+He had been born in Peterborough, Canada West on 29 December 1858.
+In September 1916, he attempted to raise the 250th Battalion, supported by the local Polish-Canadian community.
+The Polish language newspaper in Winnipeg, Czas, lauded the creation of a special unit to fight “the traditional enemies of Poland” as “an historical event.”
+However, the 250th failed to reach full strength and later merged with Lieutenant Colonel C. B. Keenlyside’s 249th Battalion.

-Acting as defence counsel, Hastings claimed “I make no attempt to disguise the seriousness of the affair,” but appealed to the jury that the killing had been accidental.
-Hastings concluded, “Better that Elneck had died in Flanders and won eternal honor than come back to such a life.”
+Acting as defence counsel, Hastings stated, “I make no attempt to disguise the seriousness of the affair,” but argued to the jury that the killing had been accidental.
+Highlighting the accused’s war record, in which he had been wound, Hastings concluded, “Better that Eliuck had died in Flanders and won eternal honor than come back to such a life.”
+Just over a year earlier, Eliuck had been convicted overseas by court martial in February 1919 for a one-month illegal absence in England.

-The jury returned with a verdict of manslaughter and Elneck was sentenced to twenty-five years in prison.
-A few months later the provincial court of appeals ruled that that law had been incorrectly applied; deciding a killing in an attempted robbery constituted murder regardless of intent to kill.
-The decision did not however affect Elneck’s conviction.
+In this March 1920 trial, the jury returned with a verdict of manslaughter which spared Eliuck the death penalty.
+The judge sentenced him to twenty-five years in prison.
+A few months later, the provincial court of appeals ruled that that law had been incorrectly applied; a killing in an attempted robbery constituted murder regardless of intent to kill.
+The decision did not, however, affect Eliuck’s conviction or sentence.

 During the 1929 Winnipeg mayoral election, Hastings acted as campaign manager for the re-election of Lieutenant Colonel Dan McLean, formerly of the 101st Battalion.
 They were defeated by Lieutenant Colonel Ralph Webb, the one-legged ex-mayor and former commander of the 47th Battalion.